 You can print the images or save them on your computer.
 You can also order higher quality reproductions.

-Reproduction Requests (price list and order form)
+Copy services (price list and order form)

 When ordering copies be sure to include the complete reference.
 Here is an example:

 1967-052 NPC, item no. 32482-1, copy negative PA-188674

 For help finding the reference, see the section above on How to interpret the results.

 Late in 1939, Commissioner Frank Badgley of the Canadian Government Motion Picture Bureau prepared a report recommending that the Canadian Army organize a special film and photographic unit.
 The purposes of this unit, he wrote, would be: